Galactic Empire (Star Wars): Successor

-The most successful remnants of the Empire reform as the First Order, led by Supreme Leader Snoke and former Imperial officers.
+The most successful remnants of the Empire reformed as the First Order, led by Supreme Leader Snoke and former Imperial officers.
 They become a major faction in the galaxy in The Force Awakens and face a reformed Rebel Alliance called the Resistance.
-The First Order rises to power through the use of Starkiller Base, a converted planet turned into a superweapon that later destroys the Hosnian system, the location of the New Republic's capital.
+The First Order rises to power through the use of Starkiller Base, a planet-converted superweapon that later destroys the Hosnian system, the location of the New Republic's capital and therefore the empire reclaim authority over the galaxy.
 Starkiller Base is destroyed by the Resistance in The Force Awakens.
 In the sequel The Last Jedi, however, First Order forces draw the Resistance out of hiding and wipe out a majority of their fleet.
 During the battle, Snoke is killed by his apprentice Kylo Ren, who assumes the title of Supreme Leader.

-In The Rise of Skywalker, the final film in the sequel trilogy, the First Order allies itself with the "Final Order", led by a faction of Sith cultists known as the Sith Eternal, overseen by none other than Palpatine, who had transferred his essence into a cloned body and formerly positioned himself to control the First Order over Snoke, a puppet ruler.
+In The Rise of Skywalker, the final film in the sequel trilogy, the First Order allies itself with the Sith Eternal, a cult led by Palpatine, who had transferred his essence into a cloned body and formerly positioned himself to control the First Order over Snoke, a puppet ruler.
 The cult is stationed on the isolated Sith planet of Exegol.
-Palpatine offers Ren, who had tracked him to the planet, control of the Final Order in exchange for killing the young Jedi Rey, Palpatine's own granddaughter.
+Palpatine offers Ren, who had tracked him to the planet, control of the Sith Eternal's fleet, the Final Order, in exchange for killing the young Jedi Rey, Palpatine's own granddaughter.
 Ren initially accepts the assignment, but later forsakes the dark side after a duel with Rey in the wreckage of the second Death Star.
 With Ren's defection, Palpatine turns command over to Allegiant General Enric Pryde, previously an Imperial officer.

-With help from the spirit of Luke Skywalker, Rey eventually makes her way to Exegol, guiding the Resistance fleet away to the planet to take down the Final Order.
-With help from a redeemed Ren and the spirits of Jedi past, she resists Palpatine's promises of power and turns his own Sith lightning against him, destroying the Sith Lord once and for all.
-The Resistance fleet, with help from their allies across the galaxy, defeats the Sith Eternal fleet to officially wipe out the Final Order and the Galactic Empire with it, after a grand total of 54 years of its existence.
-It's unknown what succeeded it as the dominating government in the galaxy.
+With help from the spirit of Luke Skywalker, Rey eventually makes her way to Exegol, guiding the Resistance away to the planet to take down the Sith Eternal forces, including the Sith fleet.
+With help from a redeemed Ren and the spirits of Jedi past, she resists Palpatine's promises of power and turns his own Force lightning against him, destroying the Sith Lord once and for all.
+The Resistance, with help from their allies across the galaxy, destroys the remaining Sith forces and prevents an establishment of a new Sith Empire.
+Without reinforcements of the Sith, people across the galaxy rises up against the First Order.

 Legends

-With the 2012 acquisition of Lucasfilm by The Walt Disney Company, most of the licensed Star Wars novels and comics produced since the original 1977 film, known as the Expanded Universe, were rebranded as Star Wars Legends and declared non-canon to the franchise on April 25, 2014.
+With the 2012 acquisition of Lucasfilm by The Walt Disney Company, most of the licensed Star Wars Expanded Universe material was rebranded as Star Wars Legends and declared non-canon to the franchise on April 25, 2014.